 Your exciting Japanese adventure begins in the cosmopolitan city of Osaka, home to 19 million people.
-You will arrive in the afternoon and be transferred to the Ritz Carlton or St. Regis hotel where you may rest for the evening or refresh yourself for a night on the town.
+You will arrive in the afternoon and be transferred to your hotel where you may rest for the evening or refresh yourself for a night on the town.

 After an optional morning tour of Osaka, you will fly to Yakushima Island, located off the southern tip of the mainland.
-Settle into the Sankara Hotel & Spa and soak up the sea views before enjoying a delicious, authentic dinner.
+Settle into the Sankara Hotel & Spa and soak up the sea views before enjoying a local-style dinner.

 Spend the day touring the incredible Yakushima Island, most of which is covered by the Kirishima-Yaku National Park.
 Enjoy a scenic drive through the rainforest, where you will see some of the oldest trees in the world, as well as a wide array of flora and fauna.